asuka431/baricoin/doc/translation_process.md

 **Note:** that the language translation file **must end in `.qm`** (the compiled extension), and not `.ts`.

 ### Questions and general assistance
-The Fujicoin-Core translation maintainers include *tcatm, seone, Diapolo, wumpus and luke-jr*.
-You can find them, and others, in the Freenode IRC chatroom - `irc.freenode.net #fujicoin-core-dev`.
+The Baricoin-Core translation maintainers include *tcatm, seone, Diapolo, wumpus and luke-jr*.
+You can find them, and others, in the Freenode IRC chatroom - `irc.freenode.net #baricoin-core-dev`.

 If you are a translator, you should also subscribe to the mailing list, https://groups.google.com/forum/#!forum/bitcoin-translators.
 Announcements will be posted during application pre-releases to notify translators to check for updates.